Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 Unsafe Rust
 ===========

-Arguably, the main reason you'd want to pick up Rust over any other low level language is that Rust keeps you safe.
+Arguably, the main reason you'd want to pick up Rust over any other low-level language is that Rust keeps you safe.

 When you write a program in a compiled language like Rust, C, C++, Zig, it's converted into instructions for processors (CPUs, GPUs).
 These instructions are very direct, move the data in this register to this other register, add, subtract, or multiply (but, fun fact, sometimes not divide).
-There are no restrictions on what those low level instructions can do which means you can do things that might not be considered safe, for example, allow two threads to read and write to the same register at the same time.
+There are no restrictions on what those low-level instructions can do, which means you can do things that might not be considered safe.
+For example, allow two threads to read and write to the same register at the same time.

-Using high level languages allows us to abstract this behaviour in ways that are easier for us to understand.
+Using high-level languages allows us to abstract this behavior in ways that are easier for us to understand.
 These languages can go further than just making the instructions easier to read and write, they can also enforce their own rules as to how they're used.